-The interdisciplinary Master of Fine Arts degree program with a major in Creative Writing is administered by the Creative Writing Committee.
+The interdisciplinary Master of Fine Arts degree program with a major in Creative Writing (options include fiction, nonfiction, playwriting, poetry, and screenwriting) is administered by the Creative Writing Committee.
 This studio/academic program involves the research, creative activity, and teaching interests of faculty of the Departments of English and Theatre to provide students with the opportunity to tailor a course of study to fit individual needs, talents, and goals.
 Students work under the direction of faculty who are practicing, published writers.
 For more information, see the Graduate Catalog.